-Eiffel Tower Tour, Paris: I prefer the view of the Strip from the Eiffel Tower to the Stratosphere, since it’s closer to the actual buildings on the Strip, so you can see more details–especially the Bellagio Fountain show across the street.
+Eiffel Tower Tour, Paris: Pretend you’re in the real Paris by going up to the top of the Eiffel Tower for great views of the Las Vegas Strip–including the Bellagio Fountain show across the street.
 Dusk and darkness are the best times to go up.
 Beware if the wind is blowing and it’s really hot out, it can really irritate your eyes.
 Also the observation deck is narrow, so it can get crowded at times.
-Still, it’s worth checking out at least once.

 Titanic: The Exhibit, Luxor: I toured this exhibit when it was at the Tropicana.
 This isn’t just a museum-type exhibit featuring artifacts retrieved from the Titanic, they really have gone to a lot of trouble to pull the visitor into the experience.
 When I entered, I was given a card with the identity of a passenger on the Titanic and a few details about her.
 At the end of the exhibit, there was a wall listing the dead and the survivors, so visitors could see the fate of their alter ego.
 Mine survived, but her husband perished.
 I thought it was well worth the (then) $15 price.
-However, since it has moved to the Luxor, the price has climbed to $27.
-I think that’s too high for this exhibit, but your mileage may vary.
-Depends on how bad you want to see this stuff, I guess.
+However, since it has moved to the Luxor, the price has climbed to $32!
+Look for a discount coupon.

 The Pinball Hall of Fame (aka the Pinball Museum): This attraction is off-Strip at 1610 East Tropicana.
 It is easily accessible if you have a car, or you can take a bus or taxi to get there.
 Trust me, it’s well worth the trip.
 Relive your lost youth for a little while by playing pinball machines of yesteryear.
 No, you won’t win your money back, but it’ll last a lot longer than it does in a casino.